Aalim-coder/gmse-server/README.md

-Here is a README file for your "Global Mart Search Engine" project:

----

 # Global Mart Search Engine

 A scalable and responsive search engine for an e-commerce platform, designed to improve product discovery by aggregating and sorting product details from multiple websites.